November 1, 2017 Musicology 19 Comments

 What’s a note?

-note is a frequency or pitch.
-If you’re by yourself, sing and hold the pitch steady.
+note starts out as a frequency or pitch.
+Any fairly steady pitch, high, low or in between.
+If you’re by yourself, sing and hold a pitch steady.
 For our purposes, that’s a note.
-And no matter what random pitch you just sang, we can call that note by a letter name A, B, C, D, E, F, or G. The letter names cycle, meaning the note that follows “G” is “A.” There is no “H.” Notes also have duration.
-And notes are perhaps distinguishable from “pitch” and “tone” by whether they’re heard, performed, or written down (notes and notations are written things), but we’re not concerned about any of that in this lesson.
-Next…
+And no matter what random pitch you just sang, we can call that note by a letter name A, B, C, D, E, F, or G. The letter names cycle, meaning the note that follows “G” is “A.” There is no “H.”

 What’s a scale?

 scale is a series of notes in order of pitch.
-For example, “C, D, E, F, G, A, B, C” is a scale; seven notes and then it cycles again to C. But “C, E, D, G, F, B, A, C,” is not a scale because it’s hopping all around; it’s not directional.
+For example, “C, D, E, F, G, A, B, C” is a scale; seven notes and then it cycles again to C. But “C, E, D, G, F, B, A, C,” is not a scale because it’s hopping all around; it’s not uni-directional.
 Scales don’t need to contain exactly seven notes.
 They just often do.
 Next…

 What is an interval?